-The number of homeless people in the Washington D. C. metropolitan area has increased by 18% over the last year - with the largest increases being registered in the suburbs - according to a report by the Washington Council of Metropolitan Governments (COG).
+The number of homeless people increased in the Washington D. C. metropolitan area by 18% in the last year - registering larger increases in the suburbs - according to a report by the Washington Council of Metropolitan Governments (COG).

 2023 PIT Report Final Web by Verónica Silveri on Scribd

-The report-which is based on data from the annual Point-in-Time, Homeless Count (PIT), revealed that, by early 2023, the homeless population risen to 8,944 people (1,339 more than in 2022).
-The report was based on the analysis of nine jurisdictions: the District of Columbia, the City of Alexandria, and in the counties of Arlington, Fairfax, Frederick, Loudoun, Montgomery, Prince George's and Prince William.
+The report-which is based on data from the annual Point-in-Time Homeless Count (PIT)-revealed that, by early 2023, the homeless population amounted to 8,944 people (1,339 more than in 2022). in the nine jurisdictions analyzed: the District of Columbia, the City of Alexandria, and in the counties of Arlington, Fairfax, Frederick, Loudoun, Montgomery, Prince George's and Prince William.

 Suburbs increase their homeless population